The First Year After My Microdiscectomy

 I had a connection and the German lady who wheeled me around parked me in the duty free to try perfumes.

 Upon arrival my angel roommate drove and picked me up from the airport.
-Then he carried my instrument for me to school ever day with me for a few weeks.
+Then he carried my instrument for me to school ever day with me for a few weeks because I had to be so careful to not lift anything heavy during my microdiscectomy recovery.
 I basically owe him free pain au chocolats for the rest of his life (I hope he isn’t reading this…).

 The rest of the month was spent taking it easy and just doing my school duties.
-It was amazing to play music again without so much pain- I had never realized how much pain I was putting up with during my performances before my microdiscectomy.
+It was amazing to play music again without so much pain- I had never realized how much pain I was putting up with during my performances with my herniated L5S1 disc before my microdiscectomy.
+I was seeing the results of my microdiscectomy immediately!

-I was limited to just walking during those first months.
+I was limited to just walking during those first months of recovery after my L5S1 microdiscectomy.
 They recommend that I walk on uneven ground (within reason) in order to try and strengthen my sense of balance.

 Also they really advised me against sitting up in a chair for long periods of time.
 That puts a lot of pressure on your spine.
 I decided to do my computer work (like writing my master’s thesis) while in a semi reclining position on my bed.